paul-irolla/drebin-nodup/README.md

 # drebin-nodup
 The Drebin Dataset contains about 50% duplicated samples.
-This is the list unique samples.
+This is the list of unique samples.